Rashid Khalidi: Family, education and career

-Returning to America, Khalidi spent two years teaching at Columbia University before joining the faculty of the University of Chicago in 1987, where he spent eight years as a professor and director of both the Center for Middle Eastern Studies and the Center for International Studies at the University of Chicago.
+Returning to the US, Khalidi spent taught at Columbia University from 1985 to 1987, when he joined the faculty of the University of Chicago, where he spent eight years as a professor and director of both the Center for Middle Eastern Studies and the Center for International Studies at the University of Chicago.
 During the Gulf War, while teaching at Chicago, Khalidi emerged "as one of the most influential commentators from within Middle Eastern Studies".
-In 2003 he joined the faculty of Columbia University, where he served as the Edward Said Professor of Modern Arab Studies.
+In 2003, he rejoined the faculty of Columbia University, where he served as the Edward Said Professor of Modern Arab Studies.
 He has also taught at Georgetown University.

 Khalidi is married to Mona Khalidi, who served as assistant dean of student affairs and the assistant director of graduate studies of the School of International and Public Affairs at Columbia University.
 He is a member of the National Advisory Committee of the U.S. Interreligious Committee for Peace in the Middle East, which describes itself as "a national organization of Jews, Christians and Muslims dedicated to dialogue, education and advocacy for peace based on the deepest teachings of the three religious traditions".

-He is a member of the Board of Sponsors of The Palestine–Israel Journal, a publication founded by Ziad Abuzayyad and Victor Cygielman, prominent Palestinian and Israeli journalists.
+Khalidi is a member of the Board of Sponsors of The Palestine–Israel Journal, a publication founded by Ziad Abuzayyad and Victor Cygielman, prominent Palestinian and Israeli journalists.
 He is founding trustee of The Center for Palestine Research and Studies.
 He is also a member of the Council on Foreign Relations.

 In October 2010, Khalidi delivered the annual Edward Said memorial lecture at the Palestine Center in Washington.

 Academic work

-Khalidi's research covers primarily the history of the modern Middle East.
+Khalidi's research primarily covers the history of the modern Middle East.
 He focuses on the countries of the Southern and Eastern Mediterranean, with an eye to the emergence of various national identities and the role played by external powers in their development.
 He also researches the impact of the media, the role of education in the construction of political identity, and the way regional narratives have developed over the past centuries.
-Michael C. Hudson, director of the Center for Contemporary Arab Studies at Georgetown, describes Khalidi as "preeminent in his field".
-He served as president of the Middle East Studies Association of North America in 1994 and is currently co-editor of the Journal of Palestine Studies with Sherene Seikaly.
+Michael C. Hudson, director of the Center for Contemporary Arab Studies at Georgetown, has called Khalidi "preeminent in his field".
+He served as president of the Middle East Studies Association of North America in 1994 and is co-editor of the Journal of Palestine Studies with Sherene Seikaly.

 Much of Khalidi's scholarly work in the 1990s focused on the historical construction of nationalism in the Arab world.
-Drawing on the work of theorist Benedict Anderson who described nations as "imagined communities", he does not posit primordial national identities, but argues that these nations have legitimacy and rights.
+Drawing on the work of theorist Benedict Anderson, who described nations as "imagined communities", he does not posit primordial national identities, but argues that these nations have legitimacy and rights.
 In Palestinian Identity: The Construction of Modern National Consciousness (1997), he places the emergence of Palestinian national identity in the context of Ottoman and British colonialism as well as the early Zionist effort in the Levant.
-Palestinian Identity won the Middle East Studies Association's top honor, the Albert Hourani Book Award as best book of 1997.
+Palestinian Identity won the Middle East Studies Association's top honor, the Albert Hourani Book Award, as the best book of 1997.